dwarvesf/df-frontend-2023/assignment-5/README.md

-# Form handling
+# Form Handling

-Elevate our [Assignment 04's Next.js application](../assignment-4/) by introducing an "Edit" feature for book details, implementing a user-friendly and secure login page, and ensuring robust form validation across the application.
-This collective effort aims to enhance both user experience and the overall security of the system.
+Improve our [Assignment 04's Next.js application](../assignment-4/) application by adding an "Edit" feature for book details.
+Also, integrate a user-friendly and secure login page while ensuring a rigorous form validation system throughout the application.
+This enhancement aims to bolster the user experience and the overall security of the platform.

 <p align="center">
   <img src="../assets/bookstore-form.png">